peterthehan/fergus/templates/README.txt

 *******************************************************************************
-STYLE GUIDE ON CRUSADERS QUEST DATABASE JSON FORMAT
+STYLE GUIDE ON CRUSADERS QUEST DATABASE'S JSON FORMAT
 *******************************************************************************
+Resources can be found: https://github.com/Johj/fergus/tree/master/templates

-If you're going to help with doing data-entry, make sure to do the following:
+If you're going to help with doing data-entry, do the following:
 1. Read through the rest of this short document first before doing anything.
     If you ever get confused, refer to sample.txt or message me directly.

-2. Check #claim to make sure you didn't choose a hero already claimed by another @contributor.
+2. Check #claim to make sure you didn't choose a hero already claimed by another @Contributor.

-Resources can be found: https://github.com/Johj/fergus/tree/master/templates

 Click the desired hero template and then click the "Raw" button.
 Copy-paste the text into your desired text editor and proceed to enter data.

-Please send me an attached .txt file through private message only after you fully complete a hero entry.
+Please send me an attached txt file through private message only after you fully complete a hero entry.
 I will double-check the data before adding it to the database.

-Also, let me know if there are missing breads, missing skins, incorrect input, etc.

 I will make sure to credit all contributors, no matter how small the contribution.

 Let's Make Fergus Great Again!

 *******************************************************************************
 This section concerns where it says THIS: